 MANILA – The board of Century Properties Group Inc has approved a plan to raise money from the sale of dollar-denominated debt.

-In a disclosure to the Philippine Stock Exchange, the property developer owned by former ambassador Jose E.B.
+In a disclosure to the Philippine Stock Exchange, the property developer owned by Executive Chairman of the Board Jose E.B.
 Antonio said its board in a meeting today cleared the offering of $150 million in bond, which would be listed on the Singapore Exchange.

 The timing, size, and terms of the issuance would depend on a number of factors, including the prevailing interest rates, the company’s actual requirement, market liquidity and the state of financial markets both here and abroad.